 To be able to get a better picture at your proxy parameters you can use another tester – http://www.whatismyproxy.com/ – it will reveal your IP, proxy status, your current location and the HTTP header of the user agent that you are using.

 This is considered to be a rather simple test.
 It gives you an idea on how to test a reverse proxy or a regular proxy by first setting it up in the browser and then going to the testing website.
 To get the information on your proxy, all you need is to refresh the browser.
-Now, if your browser returns an error code related to the proxy, you can find out the description of the error in this article here.
+Now, if your browser returns an error code related to the proxy, you can find out the description of errors in this article on proxy error meaning.

 Testing proxy uptime